"Brilliant!" - Alan Paul, Manhattan Transfer

 2016 celebrated the release of their first record: Quintet: Volume 1, which was nominated for best vocal jazz album by CASA and awarded the year's best vocal jazz arrangement for Softly, as in a Morning Sunrise.
 In addition, the group finished 2nd place at the illusrtrious Harmony Sweepstakes competition in NYC, an appropriate fanfare to kick-off their 2018 performance schedule; including a spot at the famed Apollo Theater in Harlem.

-For more videos, please visit my YouTube channel:
+For more videos, please visit our YouTube channel: